clips/pattern/test/corpora/README.txt

 TEST CORPORA
 ============

 The purpose of the corpora is for testing and evaluating the functionality in the Pattern module.
-They are not the original corpora but samples that have been reduced in size and/or balanced.
+These are not the original corpora; but samples that have been reduced in size and/or balanced.
 The original corpora can be found by following the links below.

 The corpora are meant for personal use, they are not part of the module's BSD license.